yann-mabsilico/yann-mabsilico.github.io/content/docker.md

 	docker exec -ti container_id /bin/bash

 Note that exiting the console in this case **will not stop** the container.
-We'll have to that manually:
+We'll have to do that manually:

 	docker stop container_id